videojs/video.js/docs/guides/skins.md

 Skins
 =====

+## Base Skin
+The base Video.js skin is made using HTML and CSS (although we use the [Sass preprocessor](http://sass-lang.com)), and by default these styles are added to the dom for you!
+That means you can build a custom skin by simply taking advantage of the cascading aspect of CSS and overriding the styles you'd like to change.

+If you don't want Video.js to inject the base styles for you, you can disable it by setting `window.VIDEOJS_NO_BASE_THEME = true` before Video.js is loaded.
+Keep in mind that without these base styles enabled, you'll need to manually include them.
+Video.js does not currently include the base skin automatically yet, so, this option isn't necessary.

 ## Default style elements
 Video.js uses a couple of dynamically, specifically, there's a default styles element as well as a player dimensions style element.
 They are used to provide extra default flexiblity with styling the player.
 However, in a lot of cases, users do not want this.